Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Related Work

 \section{Related Work}

 In 2016, benefiting from powerful GPUs and deep neural networks, Bojarski et al. \cite{bojarski2016end} developed \textit{DAVE-2} and tested their method on a real-world platform to prove that deep learning methods can achieve autonomous driving.
-Although this method can just achieve lane following in simple scenarios, it was a bold start and inspired the following works including \cite{xu2017end} \cite{wu2019end}.
+Although this method can just achieve lane following in simple scenarios, it was a bold start.
+Recently, a lot of works followed this approach to achieve more intelligent autonomous driving algorithms, including imitation learning methods\cite{codevilla2018end}\cite{codevilla2019exploring} and reinforcement learning methods\cite{liang2018cirl}\cite{wang2020learning}\cite{amini2020learning}.